Crime Prevention/Community Policing

 Cameras

-• The Mead PD uses Flock and N.O.L.A. cameras to help detect and deter crime.
-If your HOA or business would like to add camera systems in your neighborhood, please contact us for more information.
+The Mead PD uses Flock cameras to help detect and deter crime.
+If your HOA or business would like to add camera systems in your neighborhood, please contact our Flock Safety Community Webpage for more information.

 Event Participation

-If you would like to request an officer to attend an HOA meeting or other event, please contact us at police@townofmead.org or 970-805-4184.
+If you would like to request an officer to attend an HOA meeting or other event, please contact us at police [at] townofmead.org (police[at]townofmead[dot]org) or 970-805-4184.

 Neighborhood Watch

-Neighborhood Watch is program that requires participation and organization among members of the community.
-For more information click here.
+Neighborhood Watch is a program that requires community members to participate and organize.
+For more information, please review how to start a neighborhood watch program at https://staysafe.org/starting-and-growing-a-neighborhood-watch.
 This website also provides other safety tips for you and your family.

 Police Ride Along